aiqc/AIQC/docs/README_Documentation.md

 - https://docs.readthedocs.io/en/stable/user-defined-redirects.html

----

-## Quirks.

-- There were too many notebooks so I put them in 'tutorials.rst' and now the "WARNING: document isn't included in any toctree" is to be expected.
-- If the build fails remotely, then check for dependency issues here <https://github.com/spatialaudio/nbsphinx/issues>
-- Don't forget to run `make html` if you want your changes to show up in the final documentation.
-- When adding/ removing/ renaming files to the toctrees, I have to run `make html` twice: once with with and without the `html_sidebars` line of `conf.py` uncommented and then again with it commented.
+#### Images

+- Used this site for favicons <https://icoconvert.com/> `.ico` format.
+- If you use the sphinx directive `.. image:: some_pic.png` then it needs a local path.
+- When referencing images in markdown `![some_img]path.png` the underscore breaks it on RTD.
 - Due to JS dependencies, readthedocs.io is not rendering the plots anymore.
 So I stored them in `/docs/images` and reference them from the notebooks.

-- When building, files get replicated.
-So if you change the name of files in `/docs`, `docs/notebooks`, `docs/images` then the old files will need to be deleted from `/_build/html`.
-- When I ran into problems with broken image references on ReadTheDocs, I ran `make clean` to delete the `/_build` folder and then `make html`.
-- The `nbsphinx==0.8.6` maintainer fixed a bug where it was not working with Jinja2(v3).
-- Don't delete 'make.bat' or 'Makefile'.
-- When referencing images in markdown `![some_img]path.png` the underscore breaks it on RTD.
+#### Fonts

 - When adding fonts to `/_static/fonts` you need to register it in css with `@font-face`.
-- Used this site for favicons <https://icoconvert.com/> `.ico` format.